Fort Hamilton Parkway station (IND Culver Line)

 The Fort Hamilton Parkway station is a local station on the IND Culver Line of the New York City Subway.
 It is served by the F and G trains at all times.

 This underground station, opened on October 7, 1933, has two tracks and two side platforms.
 The Culver Line's express tracks run underneath the station and are not visible from the platforms.

 History

 One of the goals of Mayor John Hylan's Independent Subway System (IND), proposed in the 1920s, was a line to Coney Island, reached by a recapture of the BMT Culver Line.
 As originally designed, service to and from Manhattan would have been exclusively provided by Culver express trains, while all local service would have fed into the IND Crosstown Line.
 The line was extended from Bergen Street to Church Avenue on October 7, 1933, including the Fort Hamilton Parkway station.

 The IND Culver Line's Church Avenue and Fort Hamilton Parkway stations were the last underground stations to get fluorescent lighting on platform level, which replaced the incandescent lighting in 1987.

+The station received aesthetic improvements in early 2024 as part of the Re-New-Vation program.
+The work included new signage, lighting, and tiles.